runwayml/learn/docs/overview.md

 ## 1) Start Screen

-You will see the **Start Screen** everytime the app starts.
-Choose **Start from a Model** or restore a previous **Workspace** (more on Workspaces below).
-Also, on the **Start View** you'll get links to documentation and tutorials, and links to our community channels.
+Every time you open Runway you will see the **Start Screen**.
+Here you can choose to **Start from a Model** or restore a previous **Workspace** (more on Workspaces below).

 ![Runway Welcome View](https://runway.nyc3.digitaloceanspaces.com/documentation/0.2.0/splash.jpg)

-When you open a new model or load a Workspace the **Start Screen** will change to display the **Input/Output view**.
+Once you select a model or load a Workspace, you will see the **Input/Output view**.
 This is Runway's main view; the place where you can interact with your models with a variety of input and output options described below.

 ![Input/Output View](https://runway.nyc3.digitaloceanspaces.com/documentation/0.2.0/io_annotated.jpg)